Vision, Mission and Values

 PSU is the region’s leading urban research university and offers wide-ranging research opportunities for undergraduate and graduate students who aspire to be explorers, innovators, problem-solvers, and change-makers.

-Our faculty includes internationally recognized researchers in engineering and physical, natural and social sciences, making vital contributions in research areas ranging from the development of new treatments for diseases to blockchain technology to discovering life beyond Earth.
+Our faculty includes internationally recognized researchers in engineering and physical, natural and social sciences, as well as the arts and humanities.
+PSU researchers are making vital contributions in fields ranging from climate science to the development of new treatments for diseases and the search for life beyond Earth.
 Our research strengths in specialized fields such as early childhood learning and biochemistry attract world-class partners like the Howard Hughes Medical Institute.
-And programs like the PSU Co-Op and Build EXITO provide students access to cutting-edge research as well as training and professional development opportunities.
+And programs like NIH-funded Build EXITO provide students with access to cutting-edge research as well as training and professional development opportunities.
+Opportunities to explore entrepreneurship and commercialization of student and faculty intellectual property are provided through Propel PSU’s Center for Entrepreneurship, Innovation and Intellectual Property, and the Portland State Business Accelerator.

 The Founding of Portland State University